kiwi974/blood_cells_classification/README.md

 # The Study

-As explained above, this study is practical, and is supposed to allow to become more familiar with some deep learning notions. it mainly revolves around 5 questions :
+As explained above, this study is practical, and is supposed to allow to become more familiar with some deep learning notions.
+It mainly revolves around 5 questions :
   - Can the model be simplified and achieve comparable performances ?
   - What is the influence of the learning rate on both training and testing performances ?
   - What is the influence of pooling on both training and testing performances ?